 How many beaches are on the Bondi to Coogee Walk?

 You’ll pass 5 beaches along the way, including Coogee Beach, Clovelly Beach, Bronte Beach, Tamarama Beach, and Bondi Beach.

 Thoughts on the Bondi coastal walk from Coogee to Bondi

 And that’s why you have to do the Coogee to Bondi walk as it will give you the chance to see that there’s more to Sydney than the Opera House and Bondi Beach (although both are amazing!)

 Have you done the Coogee to Bondi walk?
 Or did you do the standard route: Bondi to Coogee?
-Which is better and do you think it deserves the title of best coastal walk in Sydney?
+Which is better, and do you think it deserves the title of best coastal walk in Sydney?
 Let me know in the comments section below!

-- The Ultimate Everest Base Camp Itinerary
+- The Ultimate Blue Mountains Weekend Itinerary

 - Guide to Hiking Porters Pass in The Blue Mountains

 - How to Summit Cradle Mountain in Tasmania